egonzalezt/EFCORE5-Learning/InteractingWithRelatedData/InsertingRelatedData.md

 * Remove
 * **Attach**

-Using the attach method, connects the object and sets its state to unmodified also EF CORE detect the missing key and foreign key and fix that up.
+Using the attach method, connects the object and sets its state to unmodified also EF CORE detects the missing key and foreign key and fixes that up.

 ```csharp
 var samurai = _context.Samurais.Find(samuraiId);